JorgePdlR/FrozenLake/README.md

 debugging in the project, all files include this file.
 Any extra general configurations for the project can be added here.

+### Output files
+- output.txt corresponds to the outputs of running main.py with the small frozen lake
+- output_big_lake.txt corresponds to the outputs of running main.py with the big frozen lake

 ---

 ## Create Environment for Project